AiueoABC/Use-your-phone-as-a-security-cam/Script_for_testing_AI/ReadMe.md

 # What is this?
 Use your phone to get images.
 This is the testing code working with "pytorch-ssd" repo from qfgaohao.
+(For more details about pytorch-ssd, see https://github.com/qfgaohao/pytorch-ssd)

 # How to use?
 1) Clone the "pytorch-ssd" repo.
 And, download pretrained models, named "vgg16-ssd-mp-0_7726.pth", as described in that repo.